-In the list on the next page, find the location of your legal residence, principal place of business, office, or agency.
+In the following list, find the location of your legal residence, principal place of business, office, or agency.
 Send Form 945 to the address listed for your location.

 Where you file depends on whether or not you are including a payment with the return.